traefik/traefik/docs/configuration/backends/file.md

     rule = "Path:/test"
 ```

+## Rules in a Separate File

-- or put your rules in a separate file, for example `rules.toml`:
+Put your rules in a separate file, for example `rules.toml`:

 ```toml
 # traefik.toml